gs-ts/TrackMyPath/README.md

 - one button start/stop, on each start the previous stream of photos gets wiped
 - when the app is removed from background and user has not stopped the tracking, the tracking continues in a service

 *Please create a Flickr account and use your own api key.
-Add it in the FlickrService file.*
+Add it in the FlickrApi file.*

 ---